purplesyringa/site/blog/designing-worlds-fastest-perfect-hash/index.md

 ---
 title: Designing world's fastest perfect hash
+time: November 15, 2024
+intro: |
+  I need a hash-table with integer keys. `HashMap<u32, T>`, right?
+Wrong. *For plot reasons*, I need it to perform at ridiculous speeds.
+So that's how the journey towards the fastest perfect hash function started.
 ---

 I need a hash-table with integer keys. `HashMap<u32, T>`, right?
 Wrong. *For plot reasons*, I need it to perform at ridiculous speeds.
-So that's how the journey to the fastest perfect hash function started.
+So that's how the journey towards the fastest perfect hash function started.

 ### Setting the stage